ivancheban/bitcoin-price/README.md

 > **Note:** The description below and the code in this repo are created using Copilot by Microsoft.

-This repository contains a simple web page that checks and displays the current price of Bitcoin in USD.
+This repository contains a static web page that checks and displays the current price of Bitcoin in USD.

 ## Project Overview